Stephen Cohen (entrepreneur): Pre-Palantir experiences

+Palantir

+Palantir Technologies was established in 2003 by Peter Thiel, a co-founder of PayPal, who sought to adapt fraud detection software techniques to intelligence analysis for counterterrorism purposes following the September 11th attacks.
+Thiel assembled a team including Alex Karp as CEO, Joe Lonsdale, a student from Stanford University, and Nathan Gettings, a former early PayPal engineer, incorporating the company in May of that year.

+According to Steinberger, In the beginning, Karp, Gettings, Cohen, and Lonsdale personally met every job seeker, and all four had to approve each hire.
+In 2025, Nabeel Qureshi, a former Palantir engineer who left the company in 2023, told Business Insider that the hiring practice was that each candidate would be interviewed by one of the founders.
+Qureshi noted that Cohen would ask candidates about topics that were "impossible to prepare for", like philosophy, and tended to "pick a topic out of thin air."

+Recent developments and share sales

 On September 30, 2020, Cohen sold nearly 4 million shares in conjunction with the company’s initial public offering, generating approximately $38 million in proceeds.
 On February 20 and 21, 2025, Cohen sold shares totaling approximately $69.3 million.
 The transactions included 301,847 shares sold on February 21 at a price of $102.14 per share, amounting to $30.8 million.
 On the previous day, multiple sales were executed at prices ranging from $96.43 to $108.28 per share, generating proceeds of $38.4 million.
 In March 2025, he sold additional shares valued at over $310 million, representing around 23% of his total stake in the company, under a trading plan adopted in December 2024.